MatTaNg/Moment/README.md

 2.  $ionicPopUp takes up quite a lot of space in the code.
 It would be nice to find a way to refactor this code into some kind of custom directive along with the $ionicContentBanner.

 3. Errors can probably be handled better.
+4.  in geolocation.getMomentsWithinRadius the call to awsServices.getMomentMetaData returns ALL metaData BUT the key.
+Why?
+I have no fricking idea.
+Uncomment out the console.log before the return statement and you will see.